siberianfox/g2wiki/Configuration-for-Firmware-Version-0.98.md

 Jerk is in units per minutes^3, so the numbers are quite large (but see note below).
 Some common values are shown in *millimeters* in the examples below.

 To manage these large numbers better the complete number can be entered, or the number divided by a million.
 Any number less than 1M will be automatically multiplied by 1M internally.
-Jerk values are displaye din dive-by-million form.
+Jerk values are displayed in divide-by-million form.

 <pre>
 {xjm:50000000}  Set X jerk to 50 million MM per min^3.
 This is a good value for a moderate speed machine